 Cleary's International Program Office is located at 2793 Plymouth Road, Ann Arbor, MI 48105.
-The Dean of International Programs, Dr. Sadhana Alangar, may be contacted at either Sadhana@cleary.edu or (734) 864-4202.
+The Provost and Chief Academic Officer/Dean of the College of Graduate, Adult, and Professional Studies, Dr. Lance Lewis, may be contacted at either internationalprograms@cleary.edu or (800) 686-1883.